megacamelus/camel-upstream-info/camel-documentation/camel-xj.md

 -   xj:type lets you specify exactly the desired output type

--   xj:name lets you overrule the json key name.
+-   xj:name lets you overrule the JSON key name.

 This is required when you want to generate key names that contain chars that aren’t allowed in XML element names.